richardtape/delectable/0.2_0/readme.txt

 WordPress settings setup
 ------------------------

+XML-RPC functionality is turned on by default since WordPress 3.5.
+For previous versions, read below:

 By default, WordPress disables XML-RPC and atom publishing.
 This means that, for this extension to work, we'll need to enable it.
 To do so: